etse/AI-compo-strategic-war/readme.md

     In turn, it participates in the death of the 3 center A ants.
 * The A ants on the end live because they are only attacked by 1 B ant which is much more occupied.

+In our examples we have only used simple scenarioes with units with same attach-strength, but the idea is pretty much the same even with different kinds of units.
+For instance a soldier with his strength of 5 kill kill a standard unit with an attack of 3, but if 2 standard units join up they will get a combined strength of 6 and be able to kill a soldier without any casualties.

 ### Destroying spawners
 Destroying an enemy spawner will restrict it from spawning any more units throughout the game.
 This is a very good way to establish map-control and restrict possible attack vectors from you enemy.
 To do this